kdavies4/FCSys/FCSys/Resources/Source/Python/doc/README.md

  - [_static](_static) - Used by the [Sphinx] build system
  - [_templates](_templates) - Used by the [Sphinx] build system

-To build the HTML documentation, install [Sphinx] (1.0 or greater required), run the following command in this directory:
+To build the HTML documentation, install [Sphinx] and run the following command in this directory:

     python make.py html